AwesomeParley/BlueyBot/README.md

 - No leaderboard capabilities
 - Only 96 different image episodes (all are from on [Blueydle](https://blueydle.fun/).)
 - Can't currently do any server specific stuff
-These limitations are only in the current version, and are not a representation of what is not possible.

-## Future Features
-Here's some planned features:
-- Server settings that can be edited by admins/owners of each server through commands [working on]
-- Daily mode (Server-wide guessing at a specified time set by admins) [working on]
-- Slash commands [confused by, might cancel]
-- Servers and Users can choose between [Image](https://github.com/AwesomeParley/BlueyBot#image-mode) and [Text Only](https://github.com/AwesomeParley/BlueyBot#text-mode) modes [working on]
-- Settings explanations inside [`settings.txt`](https://github.com/AwesomeParley/BlueyBot/blob/main/settings.txt) [planned]
-- Much more (TBD)